Bibek99/sqlproc/README.md

 A runnable REST API lives in `examples/backend`.
 It:

-1. Ensures the `users` table exists
+1. Runs schema migrations from `examples/backend/migrations`
 2. Migrates the procedures found in `examples/backend/sql`
 3. Uses the generated package (`examples/backend/generated`) to serve HTTP routes